 The drainage of any new development or redevelopment site is an important planning consideration.
-A drainage strategy report would aim to satisfy this by carrying out an appraisal of the options for the disposal of the foul and surface water flows and by presenting the details of the most cost effective solution in each case.
+The study for a drainage strategy report would develop and assess the options for the disposal of the foul and surface water flows from the site.
+The report would then inform the planning process by summarising this and present the details of the most cost effective solution in each case.

 Need to consider drainage matters from an early stage

 It is suggested that drainage matters are best considered at an early stage in the overall design process, even if not immediately required by planning considerations.
 Drainage matters can take a considerable time to resolve and can have significant implications for the layout of the site.

 A drainage layout showing the proposed on and off-site drainage arrangements would be drawn up based on the overall site layout produced by others.
 It would show the following:

 • routes of the main on and off-site foul sewers